inspektor-gadget/inspektor-gadget/docs/gadget-devel/hello-world-gadget.md

 char LICENSE[] SEC("license") = "GPL";
 ```

+Check [Gadget eBPF API](./gadget-ebpf-api.md) to learn all functions, macros and
+types that Inspektor Gadget exposes to the eBPF programs.

 ## Building the gadget for the first time

 We can now compile our gadget.
-You don't need to have any dependency on the machine, the `image
+You don't need to have any build tools installed on the
-build` by default uses docker to run a container with all dependencies to compile the code.
+machine, the [`image build`](./building.md) by default uses docker to run a
+container with all dependencies to compile the code.

 ```bash
 $ cd mygadget